Give in Many Ways Throughout Your Lifetime

 Annual gifts are the most popular way of supporting our school and the specific priorities important to you.
 For those donors who wish to make a more significant impact, endowing a scholarship, fellowship, or professorship can be accomplished through connecting directly with Nancy Murray.

 Cash, check, and credit card offer convenience, and gifts made with these methods return a charitable income tax deduction equal to the amount donated.
 Checks should be made out to the University of Maryland College Park Foundation and include the designation of your choice in the memo line.

 Please visit our Giving page to explore various giving opportunity designations.

-Checks made out to the University of Maryland College Park Foundation may be mailed to:
+Checks should be made out to the University of Maryland College Park Foundation, and mailed to:

 They often represent the best value for donors who want to make an impact with their giving by keeping cash flow intact.
 Stock bought at a substantially reduced cost has the potential of increasing the value of your gift over time, as well as providing you with added tax advantages.

 There are no hard and fast rules for selecting a stock as a gift, but the best choices will depend on the overall makeup of your portfolio.
 Here are a few general points to consider:

 Stocks with appreciated value will give you the maximum leverage for an untaxed profit